skodak/moodle-docker/README.md

 There is also a simple _Docker manager_ in Services tab in PhpStorm which can be used to stop/start the containers.

 ### Configure remote docker PHP CLI interpreter

-First make sure that Docker Desktop setting "Use Docker Compose V2" is enabled, if not PHPStorm will not be able to parse _moodle-docker-compose.yml_ using _docker-compose_ executable.
-The option "Use Compose V2 beta" does not seem to function properly yet, so overriding the docker-compose seems to be the only option.

 Then verify moodle-docker instance is up and running - see Quick start section above.